nikfrank/israel-vote-puppeteer/README.md

 });
 ```

-(I did the testing in index.js D: - these notes are optimistic that you'll want to organize your code better than I did)
+we can run the test with

+`npx jest test.js`

-aha! there's a problem
+aha! there's a problem ... `30 !== 31`

-we haven't calculated for surplus votes
+we haven't calculated for surplus votes, and this causes a discrepancy in Likud's vote total here.

+let's dive a bit deeper into the math.

+### more math

+parties can decide to shared surplus votes with eachother

-before we start distributing seats, we must first join shared votes
+the way this math works, is that before we start distributing seats, we must first join shared votes

-(we'll distribute the seats between the sharing parties later)
+then we'll distribute the seats between the sharing parties later

-<sub>./index.js</sub>
+<sub>./math.js</sub>
 ```js

 const shareds25 = [